Tax Cuts and Jobs Act: Procedural concerns

-The legislation was passed by Congress with little debate regarding the comprehensive reforming nature of the Act.Jim Tankersley & Alan Rappeport, "A Hasty, Hand-Scribbled Tax Bill Sets Off an Outcry", The New York Times (December 1, 2017).]
+The legislation was passed by Congress with little debate regarding the comprehensive reforming nature of the Act.
 The 400-page House bill was passed two weeks after the legislation was first released, "without a single hearing" held.
 In the Senate, the final version of the bill did not receive a public hearing, "was largely crafted behind closed doors, and was released just ahead of the final vote."
 Republicans rewrote major portions of tax bill just hours before the floor vote, making major changes in order to win the votes of several Republican holdouts.
 Many last-minute changes were handwritten on earlier drafts of the bill.
 The revisions appeared "first in the lobbying shops of K Street, which sent back copies to some Senate Democrats, who were left to take to social media in protest regarding being asked to vote in a matter of hours on a massive bill that had yet to be shared with them directly."

 The rushed approval of the legislation prompted an outcry from Democrats.
 Senate Minority Leader Charles Schumer (D-NY) proposed giving senators more time to read the legislation, but this motion failed after every Republican voted no. Requests to wait until incoming Democratic Senator Doug Jones of Alabama could vote on the bill were also denied.
 Some commentators also criticized the process.
 The New York Times editorial board wrote that the Senate's move to rapidly approve the bill "is not how lawmakers are supposed to pass enormous pieces of legislation" and contrasted the bill to the 1986 tax bill, in which "Congress and the Reagan administration worked across party lines, produced numerous drafts, held many hearings and struck countless compromises."
 Bloomberg columnist Al Hunt classified the legislation as a "slipshod product, legislated with minimal transparency" that was "rushed so fast through a short-circuited lawmaking process" in which many members of Congress who voted in favor of the bill did not fully understand what they had done.